Disability Etiquette - Person First Language

 When giving directions to a person who is blind or has low vision, it is essential to provide very concise information.
 For example, rather than saying, "the restroom is over there," one would say, "the women's restroom is 30 feet down the corridor on the right-hand side."
 When initiating a conversation with a person who is blind, it is advisable to identify yourself and anyone with you so that they know who they are speaking with.
 It is also essential to let the blind person know when you are leaving.
 This avoids the situation where the blind person will continue talking to you after you have departed.

 Speaking with Persons who are Blind, Mobility Impaired, or Deaf

 It is perfectly acceptable when speaking to a person who is blind to use words such as "see" or "show."
 It is also acceptable to suggest to a wheelchair user that you walk to the corner deli with them to have lunch.
-Or in another instance, to ask a person who is deaf if they have heard from a friend lately.
-Attempting to avoid terms normally used in conversation will only draw attention to the person's disability and make the communication with them seem awkward or artificial.
+Or, in another instance, to ask a person who is deaf if they have heard from a friend lately.
+Attempting to avoid terms typically used in conversation will only draw attention to the person's disability and make communication with them seem awkward or artificial.